mongodb/docs/source/includes/manpage-options-ssl.rst

      If the x.509 key file is encrypted and you do not specify :option:`--sslClusterPassword`, |binary-name| will prompt for
      a passphrase.
 See :ref:`ssl-certificate-password`.

+.. option:: --sslAllowInvalidCertificates

+   .. versionadded:: 2.5.4

+   .. include:: /includes/note-general-ssl-support.rst

+   Bypasses the validation checks for SSL certificates on other servers in the cluster and allows the use of invalid certificates.
+When using the :setting:`sslAllowInvalidCertificates` setting, MongoDB logs as a warning the use of the invalid certificate.